 Deepen understanding by gathering evidence from multiple perspectives

-As part of building connections, the team starts collecting information that will help to form guiding hypotheses.
+As part of building connections, the team starts collecting information that will help to guide decision-making.
 These can help to shape and develop inquiry and problem-solving, to achieve the aspirations and goals of the team – which includes the mokopuna, their whānau, educators and practitioners.

 Collaborative consultation